LouisMazel/maz-ui/apps/docs/src/guide/migration-v5.md

 New props:

 - `fallback` — same shape as `icon`.
 Used when `icon` is missing or fails to load.
 Defaults to `MazQuestionMarkCircle`.
-- `svgAttributes` — extra attributes injected onto the rendered `<svg>`.
+- `svg-attributes` — extra attributes injected onto the rendered `<svg>`.
-- `flipIconForRtl` — mirror the icon horizontally when the document direction is RTL (useful for chevrons/arrows).
+- `flip-icon-for-rtl` — mirror the icon horizontally when the document direction is RTL (useful for chevrons/arrows).

 Removed: